tudelft3d/geogeeks/docs/linux/delftblue.md

 # Using the DelftBlue supercomputer

 !!! note

+    DelftBlue is a high-performance computing cluster that is used for research and education at TU Delft.
+It is a heterogeneous cluster that consists of a mix of CPU and GPU nodes.
+It has a good [official documentation](https://doc.dhpc.tudelft.nl/delftblue/).

+    If you are supervisor having a student need to use DHPC, or aforementioned student you can request a project for your student.
+The request form is [here](https://tudelft.topdesk.net/tas/public/ssp/content/detail/service?unid=b7e2b7b46ac94cf688c21761aa324fc1&from=fb47dc4a-d699-45e5-be24-65086929391d) and must be filled by the student.

+!!! note

     This is taken from from [the blog of Nail Ibrahimli](https://3d.bk.tudelft.nl/nail/tudhpc/).
 This is a great general explanation of everything a geomatics student would need to know to use DelftBlue.